 5. Lower Risk For Constipation

-Other bowel related issue that you may struggle with from time to time is constipation.
-Again, another very unpleasant situation to contend with.
-Those who are dealing with constipation usually feel backed up, bloated, and may also experience stomach pains as well.
+Another bowel related issue you may struggle with from time to time is constipation.
+Another very unpleasant situation to contend with.
+Those who are dealing with constipation usually feel backed up, bloated, and may also experience stomach pains.

-When you take digestive enzymes, you’ll be more adept at reducing the amount of time fecal matter spends in your bowels, which is one of the leading causes of constipation.
+When you take digestive enzymes, you’ll reduce the amount of time fecal matter spends in your bowels, which is one of the leading causes of constipation.

-While digestive enzymes may not immediately provide a remedy to constipation when you are suffering, taking them on a long-term basis can help you experience fewer incidences of this problem over the long run.
+While digestive enzymes may not immediately provide a remedy to constipation, taking them on a long-term basis can help you experience fewer incidences of this problem over the long run.

 6. Improved Energy

-Low energy certainly gets many people down, but with a few smart changes to your day to day routine, it doesn’t have to.
+Low energy certainly gets many people down, but with a few smart changes to your daily routine, it doesn’t have to.

 Taking a quality digestive enzyme product such as MassZymes can help you get around this.
-When you do not possess the right amount of digestive enzymes to break down the foods that you are eating, you are not going to reap the energizing benefits that they provide.
-This is again an example where a healthy diet may not be serving you optimally.
+When you do not possess the right amount of digestive enzymes to break down the food you are eating, you are not going to reap the energizing benefits they provide.
+This is again an example where a healthy diet may not be serving you at its ultimate potential.

-When you start adding the enzymes to your day however, you’ll be making better use of all of the carbohydrates that you consume, plus you’ll notice an almost immediate difference in how you feel.
+When you start adding enzymes to your day, however, you’ll be making better use of all of the carbohydrates you consume, plus you’ll notice an almost immediate difference in how you feel.

 7. Improved Immune Response

-Maintaining a strong immune system is a must if you hope to feel your best on a day to day basis and this is another place where digestive enzymes may help out.
+Maintaining a strong immune system is a must if you hope to feel your best on a daily basis, and this is another place where digestive enzymes may help.

-Studies have indicated that when test subjects were given digestive enzymes as part of their diet, they showed increased resilience to stress challenges indicating greater stress resistance as well as showed higher levels of growth performance and immune response.
+Studies have indicated that test subjects given digestive enzymes as part of their diet showed increased resilience to stress challenges indicating greater stress resistance and showed higher levels of growth performance and immune response.

 8. Gluten Tolerance

 More and more people in today’s world are realizing that they may possess some degree of gluten intolerance.
-While you may not suffer from full blown celiac disease where you cannot have any gluten containing foods as they damage your intestines, you still might find that after eating a meal containing a high dose of gluten, you don’t feel your best.
+While you may not suffer from a full-blown celiac disease, where you cannot have any gluten-containing food as they damage your intestines, you still might find that after eating a meal containing a high dose of gluten, you don’t feel your best.

-You may find you feel fatigued, lightheaded, foggy minded, or that you just generally feel bloated and uncomfortable.
+You may feel fatigued, lightheaded, foggy minded, or generally bloated and uncomfortable.

-Whatever the reasoning, digestive enzymes can help here as well.
-There isn’t much by way of medical treatments for gluten intolerance as it’s not recognized as an actual disease as of yet in the medical community.
-As such, those suffering may be left feeling hopeless and in the dark.
+Whatever the reasoning, digestive enzymes can.
+There isn’t much by way of medical treatments for gluten intolerance as it’s actually not yet recognized as a disease in the medical community.
+As such, those suffering may feel hopeless and in the dark.

-Since gluten intolerance however has to do with an inability to digest and break down gluten that’s being consumed, it only makes sense that supplementing with a high quality digestive enzyme will help.
-These enzymes will assist with the breakdown process, ensuring that you are not experiencing the gas and bloating related issues that you have had before.
+Since gluten intolerance has to do with an inability to digest and break down gluten that’s being consumed, it only makes sense that supplementing with a high-quality digestive enzyme will help.
+These enzymes will assist with the breakdown process, ensuring you don’t experience the gas and bloating issues you’ve had before.

-Do keep in mind though that you should steer clear of any processed foods that contain a high amount of gluten.
-Foods like white bread, sugary cereals, muffins, cakes, cookies, and so forth are not going to be healthy choices even if you can’t digest the gluten they contain.
+Do keep in mind though, that you should steer clear of any processed foods containing high amounts of gluten.
+Food like white bread, sugary cereals, muffins, cakes, cookies, and so forth are not healthy choices even if you can digest the gluten they contain.